danceratopz/execution-spec-tests/docs/writing_tests/tutorials/state_transition.md

     env = Environment(number=1)
 ```

-This line specifies that `env` is an [`Environment`](https://github.com/ethereum/execution-spec-tests/blob/8b4504aaf6ae0b69c3e847a6c051e64fcefa4db0/src/ethereum_test_tools/common/types.py#L711) object.
+This line specifies that `env` is an [`Environment`][ethereum_test_types.Environment] object.
 In this example, we only override the block `number` to 1, leaving all other values at their defaults.
 It's recommended to use default values whenever possible and only specify custom values when required for your specific test scenario.
+(For all available fields, see the pydantic model fields in the source code of [`Environment`][ethereum_test_types.Environment] and [`EnvironmentGeneric`](https://github.com/ethereum/execution-spec-tests/blob/b4d7826bec631574a6fb95d0c58d2c8c4d6e02ca/src/ethereum_test_types/block_types.py#L76) from which `Environment` inherits.)

 #### Pre State